MinghuiChen43/awesome-deep-phenomena/README.md

 - Plug & Play Generative Networks: Conditional Iterative Generation of Images in Latent Space. [[paper]](https://arxiv.org/abs/1612.00005)
   - Anh Nguyen, Jeff Clune, Yoshua Bengio, Alexey Dosovitskiy, Jason Yosinski. *CVPR 2017*
   - Digest: Recently, [Nguyen et al. (2016)](https://arxiv.org/abs/1605.09304) showed one interesting way to synthesize novel images by performing gradient ascent in the latent space of a generator network to maximize the activations of one or multiple neurons in a separate classifier network.
 In this paper we extend this method by introducing an additional prior on the latent code, improving both sample quality and sample diversity, leading to a state-of-the-art generative model that produces high quality images at higher resolutions (227x227) than previous generative models, and does so for all 1000 ImageNet categories.

+- Understanding intermediate layers using linear classifier probes. [[paper]](https://arxiv.org/abs/1610.01644)
+  - Guillaume Alain, Yoshua Bengio. *ICLR 2017 Workshop*
+  - Digest: Neural network models have a reputation for being black boxes.
+We propose to monitor the features at every layer of a model and measure how suitable they are for classification.
+We use linear classifiers, which we refer to as "probes", trained entirely independently of the model itself.

 - Synthesizing the preferred inputs for neurons in neural networks via deep generator networks. [[paper]](https://arxiv.org/abs/1605.09304)
   - Anh Nguyen, Alexey Dosovitskiy, Jason Yosinski, Thomas Brox, Jeff Clune. *NeurIPS 2016*